suvam0451/dhaaga/README.md

   </a>
 </div>

 ## ✨ Features

-- ☂️ Supports your favourite SNS software.¹
+- ☂️ Supports your favourite SNS software.
 - ☕ Nice, almost like warm and cozy feel to it <-- *(What the users say, not me)* 😙
-- 🧐  Super Smart!
-Syncs your friend network and hashtags offline.
 - 🦉 Dark mode by default.
 - 👌 Fully Operable with One-Hand.
 - 🏕️ Offline Support. *Download and view posts offline.* ²
 - ☄️ Many unique client-side extra features.
+- 🙂‍↕️ Makes it easy to make frens online.²
 - 🥳 Fun, Free (💰)³ and FOSS.

-> ¹ No bridging involved<br/>
+> ¹ Coming soon™<br/>
-> ² Work in progress.<br/>
+> ² At least one *(me)* guaranteed 😇<br/>
 > ³ A little bit of self-promo sometimes 😉

 > [!TIP]
-> Dhaaga cannot offer 100% feature parity for every supported SNS platform.<br/>
+> Dhaaga does not aim for 100% feature parity.<br/>
-> If you only use a single platform or prefer having every single feature,<br/>
-> a dedicated app for that platform might be better fit for you.
->
-> If you miss having any specific feature, feel free to hit me up!
+> Features are picked and/or added on a fun-first basis 🥳.<br/>
+> Power users may want to use a client built specifically for their platform.

 ## 💁 About

 Dhaaga is a solo indie project that I work on during my leisure time.

-I built it for casual users like me, who like having all their accounts in one app,<br/>
-or prefer the SNS-friendly mobile interface offered by Dhaaga.
+It offers a simple and cozy mobile interface, together with a robust app backend that helps you overcome barriers related to accounts, protocols, and server federation, allowing you to focus on what truly matters: **your friends, your time, and your digital wellbeing.**

-If you liked the app, feel free to drop by and say hi.<br/> I like meeting new people and would love to hear how Dhaaga has added fun to your online experience. 🤗
+If you liked the app, please drop by and say hi sometimes. 🤗

 [Mastodon](https://mastodon.social/@suvam) | [Bluesky](https://bsky.app/profile/suvam.io)

 ---

-© 2023-Present Debashish Patra
+© 2024-Present Debashish Patra